afnog/afnog.github.io/sse/exim/presentation.md

 ## Why not to use Exim

-* Not every problem is a nail
+Not every problem is a nail:

 * **Simplicity?** Use postfix or qmail
 * **Security?** Use qmail
 * **Faster delivery?** Use postfix or sendmail